Big W: History

 The Big W name was resurrected with a new store in Tamworth in 1976, which was the first Big W discount department store to open, with the successful discount department store format that continues today.

 Woolworths Limited developed the Big W brand to provide Australian shoppers with a broad range of general merchandise products in a dedicated one-stop-shop.
-Big W's name reflects the complementary relationship it has with Woolworths Supermarkets and the W stands for Woolworths.
+Big W's name reflects the complementary relationship it has with Woolworths and the W stands for Woolworths.

 The separation of Big W and Woolworths supermarkets was largely completed by 1989, although a few Woolworths Variety stores continued to operate into the 90s (such as the one in Rundle Mall, Adelaide).

+Whitford City's Big W entry still sports 1990's 'We Sell For Less' branding.

 In August 2022, Big W opened its first small format store in Town Hall, Sydney.

 In November 2023, the company launched Big W Market, an online marketplace for third-party businesses to sell their products.